 PREPARE (Preemptive Pharmacogenomic Testing for Preventing Adverse Drug Reactions) is a clinical study initiated by the U-PGx (Ubiquitous Pharmacogenomics) consortium to implement and evaluate the impact of pharmacogenomic testing on therapy outcomes in seven European clinical centres.

 What is the goal of PREPARE?

 The goal of PREPARE is to show that pre-emptively testing patients for an entire panel of clinically relevant PGx markers will result in an overall reduction in the number of clinically relevant drug-genotype associated adverse drug reactions.
 Pre-emptive testing means that the testing is performed before a certain drug is prescribed.
 This means that the results can be used by your physician or pharmacist to select the correct drug or dose for you.
 Furthermore, the cost-effectiveness of testing patients for an entire panel of relevant markers at once will be evaluated.

 How will PREPARE achieve this goal?

-Within 3 years, starting from January 1, 2017, 8,100 patients will be pre-emptively tested for more than 40 clinically relevant PGx markers across 13 important pharmacogenes.
+Within 3 years, starting from March 2017, 8,100 patients will be pre-emptively tested for more than 40 clinically relevant PGx markers across 13 important pharmacogenes.
 For 4,050 patients assigned to the study group, their test results will be used by their healthcare providers to guide the dose and drug selection for over 40 commonly prescribed drugs.
 The other half of patients assigned to the control group will receive standard of care during the study period but will be provided with their test results after the study ends.
-Data on therapy outcome and other parameters collected during the study period will be analyzed in 2020.
+Data on therapy outcome and other parameters collected during the study period will be analyzed.